dotnet/corefx/Documentation/coding-guidelines/breaking-change-rules.md

 * Introducing or removing an override to non-sealed `protected` or `protected internal` types
 > Introducing an override will cause previous consumers to skip over the override when calling `base` if not compiled against the new version.
-> Removing an override, although not breaking code compiled against a previous version, will fall in the previous case if latter re-added later.
-Also, static analisys tools will fail to find the overload being called.
+> Removing an override, although not breaking code compiled against a previous version, will fall into the previous case if latter re-added later.

 * Adding an overload that precludes an existing overload, and defines different behavior
 > This will break existing clients that were bound to the previous overload.
 For example, if you have a class that has a single version of a method that accepts a `uint`, an existing consumer will